sjsu-library/unionist/_items/unionist--text-0392.md

   behind the wall, and owing to this and the dimness of the night, we were unable to discern any one.
 We quickened our pace, and was soon beyond the reach of the&nbsp;
   missiles.
-As we passed the barn of the individual above referred to, however, we perceived that the great door fronting&nbsp; the street was wide open, and we made up our mind to receive another volley from the garrison which we had reason to suspect was within.
+As we passed the barn of the individual above referred to, however, we perceived that the great door fronting the street was wide open, and we made up our mind to receive another volley from the garrison which we had reason to suspect was within.
 Nor were we disappointed.
 Canterbury arguments, in the shape of addled eggs, again poured in upon us; but we passed rapidly on, and were soon beyond their reach.
 We know not how it happened, but for some reason we escaped untouched, though